bigskysoftware/htmx/www/content/essays/webcomponents-work-great.md

 The relatively recent success of htmx—itself now a participant in the zeitgeist—offers an alternative path: take HTML seriously again.
 If your website is one whose functionality can be primarily described with [large-grain hypermedia transfers](@/essays/when-to-use-hypermedia.md) (we believe most of them can), then the value of being able to express more complex patterns through hypermedia increases dramatically.
-As more developers use htmx (and mulit-page architectures generally) to structure their websites, perhaps the demand for Web Components will increase along with it.
+As more developers use htmx (and multi-page architectures generally) to structure their websites, perhaps the demand for Web Components will increase along with it.

 Do Web Components "just work" everywhere?
 Maybe, maybe not.
 But they do work here.